-The Rocks We Rely on: Leadership Lessons from Big Sur
+The Rocks we Rely on: Leadership Lessons from Big Sur

 The day was windy.
 I sat tucked into a nook in the hillside, sheltered from most of the wind as I gazed out at the nearby rock formations.
 Pfeiffer Beach in Big Sur offers intriguing views of large rock formations just off the shoreline.
 One features a keyhole carved into the rock.
 Each turn of the tide brings a fresh surge of water through the opening.
 It’s mesmerizing, especially on a warm day with the wind at your back.